“Take delight in the Lord, and he will give you the desires of your heart.” ~Psalm 37:4

 Brett got my number that night to see if we could all hang out as a team the following night.
 Although I turned down the offer, Brett and I began texting very casually.
 After a month or so of us casually talking, Brett invited me to a church service with him and Chris.
 As I sat by him that night, the pastor had told us to lay our hand on the person next to us and start praying for each other.
 Brett laid his hand on my shoulder and began praying for me.
 I couldn’t get a word to come out of my mouth.
 I just cried.
 I cried with an overwhelming sense of joy as I realized he could be the one.
 There was just a deep knowing in my spirit.

 Throughout the next couple of weeks as we grew closer, I prayed to the Lord and asked him to confirm that I was to continue talking to him.
 I didn’t want to date anyone for even a day if I didn’t know 100%.
-I opened my Bible to the scripture that said, “You will be governed by peace.”
+I opened my Bible to the scripture that said, “the mind governed by the Spirit is life and peace” (Romans 8:6).
 That spoke volumes to me.
 Although we often want God to speak to us in a loud booming voice from heaven, typically the Lord speaks to us by giving us peace or a lack thereof.
 I knew what a lack of peace felt like, for I felt it in all my past relationships.
 So, I approached every single day with Brett… “Do I have peace today?”

 As I got to know Brett, I was amazed daily how he truly was everything and MORE that I had prayed for.
-He is one of the most caring, selfless, sensitive, generous, loving, and handsome men I have ever met.
+You know what drew me to him first and foremost?
+His heart for the Lord.
+Everything else followed after that.
+Brett is one of the most caring, selfless, sensitive, generous, loving, and handsome men I have ever met.
 He puts the Lord first and truly pastors me and loves me as the Lord does.
-He loves me so unconditionally.
 He showers me with love and makes me feel like a queen.
 Every door is opened before I can put my hand on it.
 Not a day goes by without him speaking his love to me.
 He prays for me with such power and authority and encourages me with the Word.
 But you know what is cool?
 God has fulfilled me in the past few years that I can honestly say that God is my source.
 I don’t get my worth or fulfillment from Brett.
 His love is just a representation of Jesus’ love for me.

 It’s been just 11 months since the day I met Brett and I now have a ring on my left hand to signify our soon-to-be life together.
 I truly believe God created marriage as a good thing.
 The Word says, “It is not good that Man should be alone; I will make him a helpmate.” –Genesis 2:18.
 “Two people are better off than one, for they can help each other succeed.”-Ecclesiastes 4:9.